bejarano-matematica/project-geography/README.md

 # project-geography
-nteractive and gamified web application for Geography classes.
+Interactive and gamified web application for Geography classes.
 It works like a visual roulette wheel on a map of Argentina.